Trump Jr. email chain cites Russian support for his father

 "This is obviously very high level and sensitive information but is part of Russia and its government's support for Mr. Trump," according to the email posted by Trump Jr. on Twitter.

-"If it's what you say I love it," Trump Jr. replied in part.
-(The tweets are at: bit.ly/2uapeCK and bit.ly/2ua9hwg)
+"If it's what you say I love it especially later in the summer," Trump Jr. partly replied in the exchange, which he said represented the entire chain of his emails about the meeting, which eventually took place on June 9, 2016. (bit.ly/2uapeCK and bit.ly/2ua9hwg)

-The email exchange includes at least one error.
+The exchange includes at least one error.
 Russia, which ceased to be a monarchy with the Russian Revolution, does not have a "crown prosecutor" but rather a prosecutor general.
 A spokesman for the prosecutor general declined to comment immediately.

 Financial markets appeared to have been jarred by the sudden disclosure from Trump Jr.

-Following his tweets, the S&P 500 Index slid by about 0.6 percent in the span of about 20 minutes, although it has since retraced about half that move.
-The dollar index, the broadest measure of the U.S. currency’s strength, weakened by about 0.16 percent.
-U.S. 10-year Treasury futures, meanwhile, gained ground.
+Following his tweets, the S&P 500 Index slid by about 0.6 percent in about 20 minutes, although it has since retraced about half that move.
+The dollar index, the broadest measure of the U.S. currency’s strength, weakened by about 0.25 percent and U.S. bond yields are at their lows of the day.

+"This is going to be another obstacle for President Trump to make progress on his agenda," said Alan Lancz, president of investment advisory firm Alan B. Lancz & Associates in Toledo, Ohio.
+"That’s why you’ve had such a severe and quick reaction."

 Legal experts are divided on whether Trump Jr.'s participation in the meeting with the Russian lawyer could lead to criminal liability.